mgomez05/turnitin-bigger-coding-exercise/README.md

 To see how to run this application, see the **Instructions for Running this Application** section below.

-To the different sources that were used to create this application, see the **Works Cited / Links Used** at the end of this README
+To see the different sources that were used to create this application, see the **Works Cited / Useful Links** at the end of this document

 ## Instructions for Running this Application